This document describes how to troubleshoot two Spanning Tree Protocol (STP) inconsistencies, Port VLAN ID (PVID) and Type.

 %SPANTREE-2-TX_BLKPORTPVID: Block 3/25 on xmtting vlan 10 for inc peer vlan

-Note: Messages may vary based on the type and version of the Cisco IOS® Software Release or Catalyst OS (CatOS) operating system that is in use.
+Note: Messages can vary based on the type and version of the Cisco IOS® Software Release that is in use.

-Note: If the port stops receiving inconsistent BPDUs, the *-inconsistent state is cleared and STP changes the port state based on normal STP operation.
+Notice, if the port no longer receives inconsistent BPDUs, the *-inconsistent state is cleared and STP changes the port state based on normal STP operation.
 A syslog message is sent to indicate the change:

 %SPANTREE-SP-2-UNBLOCK_CONSIST_PORT: Unblocking FastEthernet0/1 on vlan 1.